danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ## Conclusion

 What feels like a productivity gain when writing code can become a maintenance burden when others inherit it.
-Ruby gives us powerful tools for abstraction, but on long-lived projects, sometimes the best code is the code that solves the current problem as simply as possible, and doesn't try to be too flexible.
+Ruby (and Rails) give us powerful tools for abstraction, but on long-lived projects, sometimes the best code is the code that solves the current problem as simply as possible, and doesn't try to be too flexible.

 I nearly removed a working feature because I couldn't trace its callers through a dynamic abstraction.
 The next time you're tempted to write one, ask yourself whether the elegance is worth that risk.